 I tried to be a calming presence as I responded to her questions, assuring her that this was safe place for her to be.
 I explained that I or the other host would be right here all night, awake, if she needed anything.
 After she signed the covenant, we got her settled.
 She laid down, pulled the blanket over her head, and didn’t get up again before I left at 3:00 am.

-The changing nature of the earth as it spins on its axis is subtle.
+The changing nature as the earth spins on its axis is subtle.
 I don’t usually realize how much the sun has moved until it is coming in a different window or I need to move my chair during dinner.
-It’s easy to forget that I’m the one that has moved.
+It’s easy to forget that we’re the ones who have moved.
 That the sun is right where it always is, providing light and heat.
 The sun is always there, even when hidden by the clouds.

 As I wait for the next sunny day when I can sit in my chair and feel its warmth, I take comfort knowing the sun is there.
-And I find peace and hope knowing that God doesn’t move either.
+And I find peace and hope knowing that, despite our circumstances, God doesn’t move either.